immutant/immutant.org/tutorials/noir.md

 (web/start "/" (server/gen-handler {:mode :dev :ns 'noirtant}))
 </pre>

-If you are familiar with noir already, the last two lines of your modified immutant.clj may raise some questions for you, as they look very similar to lines from your noirtant/src/noirtant/server.clj file.
+If you are familiar with noir already, the last two lines of your modified init.clj may raise some questions for you, as they look very similar to lines from your noirtant/src/noirtant/server.clj file.
 Because of the way Immutant initializes your application, this is not a problem.